dustinvanstee/aicoc-ai-immersion/ORNL/README.md

 2. Load WML-CE to get access to conda<br>
 `module load ibm-wml-ce/1.7.0-1`

-3. Create a conda virtual environment cloned off most recent WML-CE with extra pkgs<br>
+3. Create a conda virtual environment cloned off most recent WML-CE with extra pkgs (accept terms by pressing 1 + enter) <br>
 `conda env create -f wmlce17-ornl.yml`

-add some links to content
+If all goes well after this process, you can start you conda environment by running `conda activate wmlce17-ornl`

+We will be using this environment to submit batch jobs to the cluster.